oracle/node-oracledb/doc/src/api_manual/dbobject.rst

-Objects of a named DbObject type are: - created from a DbObject prototype by calling ``new()`` - returned by queries - returned when using BIND_OUT for an Oracle Database object
+Objects of a named DbObject type are: - created from a DbObject prototype by calling ``new()`` - returned by queries - returned when using BIND_OUT for an Oracle Database object.

 See :ref:`Oracle Database Objects and Collections <objects>` for more information.